-Standing Committee Recommendation for Inactive Endorsement with Reserve Status: Y-13; N-2

-One commenter generally supported this measure.
+Standing Committee Recommendation for Inactive Endorsement with Reserve Status: Y-13; N-2 6.
+Public and Member Comment One commenter generally supported this measure.
 Two commenters suggested that the Committee reconsider their recommendation of this measure for reserve status, stating that it is a good quality measure and should be recommended for full endorsement with continued active endorsement.
 One commenter referenced the work of Lester, et al. which highlights that removing incentives from reporting can result in a decrease in performance.
-One of these commenters also NQF REVIEW DRAFT-Member Votes due by September 23, 2015 by 6:00 PM ET questioned the burden of data collection this measure may have on physicians.

-Developer's Response: The American Academy of Otolaryngology - Head and Neck Surgery Foundation (AAO-HNSF) appreciates the comment from the American Academy of Family Physicians (AAFP) regarding concern about the potential data collection burden of reporting measure 0656: Otitis Media with Effusion: Systemic Corticosteroids - Avoidance of Inappropriate Use.
+One of these commenters also NQF REVIEW DRAFT- Member Votes due by September 23, 2015 by 6:00 PM ET questioned the burden of data collection this measure may have on physicians. - Developer's Response: The American Academy of Otolaryngology Head and Neck Surgery Foundation (AAO-HNSF) appreciates the comment from the American Academy of Family Physicians (AAFP) regarding concern about the potential data collection burden of reporting measure 0656: Otitis Media with Effusion: Systemic Corticosteroids - Avoidance of Inappropriate Use.
 The AAO-HNSF recently assumed stewardship of this pediatric, paper-based measure.
 The AAO-HNSF was required to submit measure 0656 for endorsement consideration as a paper-based measure due to existing NQF policy requiring measures to be submitted for endorsement in the format in which they were tested.
 The AAO-HNSF believes the OME paper-based measures could be readily converted to e-measures, and hopes to formulate measure 0656 such that it may be electronically extracted from EHRs and utilized in a registry.
-This will eliminate the

-0656 Otitis Media with Effusion: Systemic corticosteroids - Avoidance of inappropriate use

-- inherent burden of use associated with a paper-based measure. - Committee Response: While the Committee recognizes the commenters' concerns that removing active endorsement of this measure may potentially lead to a decrease in performance, the Committee agreed there is little room for performance improvement with this measure and maintains the recommended for reserve status. - 7.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X; A-X - 8.
-Board of Directors Vote: Y-X; N-X - 9.
-Appeals

-Ear, Nose and Throat Conditions Measures Not Recommended

-0002 Appropriate Testing for Children with Pharyngitis
+This will eliminate the inherent burden of use associated with a paper-based measure. - Committee Response: While the Committee recognizes the commenters' concerns that removing active endorsement of this measure may potentially lead to a decrease in performance, the Committee agreed there is little room for performance improvement with this measure and maintains the recommended for reserve status.
+7. Consensus Standards Approval Committee (CSAC) Vote (October 13, 2015): Y-14; N-0; A-0 8.
+Board of Directors Vote: Ratified for inactive endorsement with reserve status on November 4, 2015 9.
+Appeals - none Ear, Nose, and Throat Conditions: Measure Not Recommended 0002 Appropriate Testing for Children with Pharyngitis Submission Description: The percentage of children 2-18 years of age who were diagnosed with pharyngitis, dispensed an antibiotic and received a group A streptococcus (strep) test for the episode.

-Submission

-Description: The percentage of children 2-18 years of age who were diagnosed with pharyngitis, dispensed an antibiotic and received a group A streptococcus (strep) test for the episode.
 A higher rate represents better performance (i.e., appropriate testing).
 Numerator Statement: A group A streptococcus test (Group A Strep Tests Value Set) in the seven-day period from three days prior to the Index Episode Start Date (IESD) through three days after the IESD.
 Codes are detailed in the attached value set directory (VSD).

 Denominator Statement: Children age 2 years as of July 1 of the year prior to the measurement year to 18 years as of June 30 of measurement year who had an outpatient or ED visit with only a diagnosis of pharyngitis and were dispensed an antibiotic for the episode of care during the 6 months prior to through the 6 months after the beginning of the measurement year.
 Exclusions: 1) Exclude encounters with more than one diagnosis and ED visits that result in an inpatient admission.

-- 2) Exclude episodes if the patient did not receive antibiotics on or within three days after the date of service. - 3) Exclude episodes where a new or refill prescription for an antibiotic medication (Table CWP-C) was filled 30 days prior to the date of service or which was active on the date of service.
+2) Exclude episodes if the patient did not receive antibiotics on or within three days after the date of service.
+3) Exclude episodes where a new or refill prescription for an antibiotic medication (Table CWP-C) was filled 30 days prior to the date of service or which was active on the date of service.
+Adjustment/Stratification: